DocHolliday13x/resty/README.md

 **NOTE:** Update `<Results />` component to use a 3rd party component library to "pretty print" the JSON data in a color-coded, user friendly format.

+- **Lab 29 - RESTy Phase 4**

+1. Continue working in the same repository from the previous lab.
+2. Extend React Application to include the ability to save the history of each API request.
+3. Refactor state management within the `<App />` component to use the `useReducer()` hook.
+4. Replace any component state managements to use derived state from `useReducer()` with a reducer function and initial state.
+5. Make sure all relevent requests and response data is displayed to the user.

+- `<App />`: Use a reducer to store and manage all application state: loading, results, and history.
+  - Add to history array in state with each API call (method, url, results json).
+- `<History />`: Iterates the history array in state and shows the previous API calls.
+  - When one is clicked on, show results in the `<Results />` component.

+**NOTE:** Update `<Results />` component to render whatever is in state.
+Proposed file structure appears to remain the same as before.

 #### `.env` requirements (where applicable)

 For now I have none and do not require one.